ordina-jworks/ordina-jworks.github.io/_posts/2020-05-30-terraform.md

 The work being done by the Azure Terraform provider community has helped tremendously.
 They release new versions of the provider every week.
 They aren't at feature parity with ARM, not by a long shot, but at the pace they are adding support for features, they will catch up very fast.
-The provider is also very stable and if an issue occurs (like [this](https://github.com/terraform-providers/terraform-provider-azurerm/issues/6525) AKS bug) it's fixed within the next release.
+The provider is also very stable and if an issue occurs (like [this](https://github.com/terraform-providers/terraform-provider-azurerm/issues/6525){:target="_blank" rel="noopener noreferrer"} AKS bug) it's fixed within the next release.

 ## Finally, two golden tips when using Terraform

 The first is to start using remote state storage as soon as possible when using Terraform.
 It provides an easy way to get an accurate Terraform plan which in turn provides an accurate overview of the actions Terraform will execute during the roll-out.

-The second one is roll-out the modules often and validate their effects by running tests against them.
+The second one is to roll out the modules often and validate their effects by running tests against them.
 Test either outcome, not just the configuration.
 The further up the application stack these tests run, the better.
 In our current setup, the infrastructure runs are part of a nightly test which performs the following steps: